 Nixon was worried that Lennon's stance against the Vietnam War could affect the president's chances in the 1972 election, the first one in which 18-year-olds would be allowed to vote under the 26th Amendment to the U.S. Constitution.
 Lennon was planning a tour that shadowed Nixon's campaign stops, ending in Miami at the same time as the Republican National Convention.

 But as Lennon learned that the FBI was tapping his phones and that the administration was planning to deport him -- Sen. Strom Thurmond wrote a letter to the White House suggesting that his visa be terminated -- he was forced to end his association with radicals like Jerry Rubin, Stewart Albert and Rennie Davis.
 By August, the FBI had ended its surveillance of Lennon, but the Immigration and Naturalization Service continued their efforts to force him out of the country, even after Nixon had won re-election by a landslide.

-On April 1, Lennon and Ono held a press conference where they revealed the formation of a new country they called Nutopia.
+On April 1, a week after the deportation order, Lennon and Ono held a press conference where they revealed the formation of a new country they called Nutopia.
 "We announce the birth of a conceptual country, Nutopia," said Lennon.
 "Nutopia has no land, no boundaries, no passports, only people."
 And if that weren't enough, he added, "Nutopia has no laws, other than cosmic.
 All people of Nutopia are ambassadors of the country."

 "It became clear to me that he was a guy of major principal," said Lennon's attorney, Leon Wildes.
 "He understood that what was being done to him was wrong.
 It was an abuse of the law, and he was willing to stand up and try to shine the big light on it."